padrinobook/padrinobook/02-job-vacancy-application.md

 ### Creating Connection Between User And Job Offer Model

-Since we now have created our two main models, it's time to define associations between.
+Since we now have created our two main models, it's time to define associations between them.
 Associations make common operations like deleting or updating data in our relational database easier.
 Just imagine that we have a user in our app that added many job offers in our system.
 Now this customers decides that he wants to cancel his account.
 We decide that all his job offers should also disappear in the system.
 One solution would be to delete